cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

       ]
     }

-Once your jars and matching configuration files are in place, a RESTful API call to :ref:`load system artifacts <http-restful-api-artifact-system-load>` can be made to re-load the artifacts.
+Once your JARs and matching configuration files are in place, a RESTful API call to :ref:`load system artifacts <http-restful-api-artifact-system-load>` can be made to re-load the artifacts.